IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 #### Can I make token refresh calls from the client side?

 Yes.
-The [POST /token/refresh](../endpoints/post-token-refresh.md) can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.
+The [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.

 #### How can I test the refresh token workflow?